ABA file is used by all major Australian financial institutions to specify payments to be made from one bank account to one or more bank accounts.

-Account Number: The Account Number of the account that payroll payments will be made from.
+Account Number: The Account Number of the account that payroll payments will be made.

-Account Name: The Account Name of the account that payroll payments will be made from.
+Account Name: The Account Name of the account that payroll payments will be made.

 Institution Code: The official 3 letter abbreviation of the financial institution that the bank account that payroll payments will be made from e.g. the official Westpac Bank code is WBC.
-Rest of them can be found in the screenshot below.
+The rest of them can be found in the screenshot below.

 APCA Number: This is a 6-digit number provided by your bank.
 If you’re not sure what this number is, you’ll need to contact your bank.
 It’s often listed on their website and for some banks such as the ANZ, you can provide any 6-digit number (such as 000000).